 For questions about GIST, please contact the DCRP Graduate Student Affairs Office: email@example.com or 510.643.9440

 The Interdisciplinary Graduate Certificate in Real Estate (IGCRE) recognizes interdisciplinary training in real estate, including real estate investment, real estate law, and the role of real estate development in the built environment.
 IGCRE offers graduate students in the College of Environmental Design, the Haas School of Business, and Berkeley Law (first-year JD candidates only) the opportunity to supplement their major areas of study with courses that specifically focus on real estate.

 As part of IGCRE, students may (1) undertake specialized, multi-disciplinary courses in city planning and design, (2) learn about the process of development and gaining entitlements, (3) gain skills in financial and asset market analysis, (4) learn the legal foundations of construction and real estate transactions, and/or (5) explore housing and land use policy.

 IGCRE will give students explicit recognition of a specialization in real estate, which in complement to their graduate program, will position them to compete for jobs in law firms, public and private corporations with real estate investments, planning positions, design practices, local government, real estate development, and companies involved in real estate capital markets.

 - Program Details

-- The IGCRE Application for Admission, and other supporting documents, are submitted to the student’s assigned staff in their home unit no later than OCTOBER 1 OR MARCH 1.
-Students who fail to submit an application by the deadline will be INELIGIBLE for priority enrollment for the following semester.
+- The IGCRE Application for Admission, and other supporting documents, must be submitted to the student’s assigned staff in their home unit no later than October 6, 2023, or March 1, 2024.
+Students who fail to submit an application by the deadline will be ineligible for priority enrollment for the following semester.